top of page

 • Nov.
 2017, La Sapienza – University of Rome.
 “Seneca and the Theory of Metaphors”.

 • Oct.
-2015 – Annual CAES meeting, Syracuse, NY.
+2015, Annual CAES meeting, Syracuse, NY.
 “The Age of Innocence?
-Parthenoi,
+Parthenoi, Neaniskoi and the Perception of Sexual Risk in Classical Athens.

 • Departmental Workshop, Yale University, New Haven.
 “Lesbian Sappho in Latin Poetry”.